Joseph Lemuel Chester

-Joseph Lemuel Chester (1821–1882) was a 19th-century American genealogist, poet and editor.
+Joseph Lemuel Chester (1821–1882) was an American genealogist, poet and editor.
 He is known for his genealogical research on many prominent American families.

 Biography

 Chester was born in Norwich, Connecticut on April 30, 1821.
 His father, Joseph Chester, was a grocer and his mother was Prudee Tracy.
 After Joseph died in 1832, Prudee married the Reverend John Hall, of the Ashtabula Episcopal Church in Ashtabula, Ohio.

 At an early age, Chester became a teacher at a school in Ballston, New York.
 In 1837, he was appointed clerk of a land agency office in Warren, Ohio.
 In 1838, at age 17, he moved to New York City in order to study law.
 However, Chester instead took a job as a clerk at Tappan & Co., a silk importer.